dsherret/server-bridge/readme.md

 A wrapper around existing routing libraries to enable better syntax by using decorators.

-This library is experimental and currently doesn't work exactly as explained here.
-So don't use it :)
+This library is experimental and currently doesn't work exactly as explained here (needs a bit more work). **So don't use it yet!** :)

+## What will this library do?

+1. Help you write code on the server that listens to requests.
+2. Generate client-side code from this server side code to send requests to the server.

 ## Example

 ## Server Side

-Here's an example of what this might look like:
+Here's an example of what this might look like.

 Declare a route class that inherits from `Routes`: